Skip to Content

 A walking tour will introduce you to the city’s most interesting sights and may well stop in at the gardens surrounding the Museo de Bellas Artes to meet this statue by acclaimed Colombian artist, Fernando Botero.

 Walking tours are generally free of charge, but attendees are encouraged to tip their guides for their service.
-We recommend Strawberry Tours, whose personable guides offer four different itineraries or the option for customized Santiago Chile tours.
-Most of these tours cover different areas of downtown Santiago, highlighting its impressive art-deco architecture.
+I recommend Strawberry Tours, whose personable guides offer four different itineraries or the option for customized Santiago Chile tours.

 2. Spend a morning at one of Santiago’s beautiful parks